chenxingyuzealken/TESA_GNN/README.md

 ## Usage

 ### 1) Feature Engineering
-Feature engineering scripts have this in front of them and number which indicate the order to run them in
+Feature engineering scripts have this in front of them and a number that indicates the order to run them in
 - `[Fibvid]`
 - `[TS]`

 ### 2) Model Training
-Model training scripts are have this in front of them and number which indicate the order to run them in
+Model training scripts are have this in front of them and a number that indicates the order to run them in
-- `[Custom]`
+- `[Checked]`

 ---